rixcian/encrypted-electron-store/README.md

 	<br>
 </div>

-Simple encrypted data persistence for your Electron app - Save and load user settings, app state, cache, etc.
+Simple encrypted data persistence for your Electron app - Save and load user settings, app state, cache, and more.

 <br />

 It has the same API as the well-known `electron-store` library, but solves several other things:

-- Encrypts the data saved on disk (with built-in Electron's `safeStorage` API)
+- Encrypts the data saved on disk (using Electron's built-in `safeStorage` API)
 - Support for React hooks (auto re-renders view on store update)
-- Also works in `renderer` process (not like `electron-store` - [issue link](https://github.com/sindresorhus/electron-store/issues/268))
+- Works in the `renderer` process (unlike `electron-store` - [issue link](https://github.com/sindresorhus/electron-store/issues/268))
 - Has CommonJS exports (`electron-store` has only ESM exports)
-- Uses same API as `zustand` for getting values from store (via `useEncryptedStore` React hook)
+- Uses the same API as `zustand` for getting values from store (via `useEncryptedStore` React hook)
   - e.g. `const encrypted = useEncryptedStore(store => store.encrypted)`

 <br />